EronWright/nupic-mouse/README.md

 A demonstration of the project may be seen in the [demo video](http://www.youtube.com/watch?feature=player_detailpage&v=X4XjYXFRIAQ#t=1980).

 The purpose of the project was to demonstrate how a hypothetical situation may be evaluated with a model.
 I characterized this as giving the CLA an imagination.
 A slow, prototype form of the idea is coded in learn/imagination.py.
-Look at mouse/mice.py (_choose_best_move) for example usage.
+Look at mouse/mice.py (choose-best-move) for example usage.
 The gist is to provide a list of functions, each of which are applied to a copy of the original model to produce a prediction.
 The set of predictions (one per function) are returned.

 # Usage
 Examine the main.py file to see the command-line arguments.
 Run either the 'dumb' or the 'smart' mouse with a few training and test iterations, as specified on the command-line.